-We want to connect the notions of computability described in the previous subsection to work on (logical) categorical doctrines in \cite{trotta-lfcs2022}.
+We want to connect the notions of computability as described in the previous subsection to work on (logical) categorical doctrines in \cite{trotta-lfcs2022}.
 We recap only the essential definitions from the doctrines work in the text; further details and explanation can be found in \cite{trotta_et_al:LIPIcs.MFCS.2021.87, trotta-lfcs2022}.

 Several generalizations of the notion of a (Lawvere) hyperdoctrine have been considered recently, we refer, for example, to the works of Rosolini and Maietti \cite{maiettipasqualirosolini,maiettirosolini13a,maiettirosolini13b}, or to \cite{pitts02,hyland89} for higher-order versions.
-In this work we consider a natural generalization of the notion of hyperdoctrine, which we call simply a \emph{doctrine}.
+In this work, we consider a natural generalization of a hyperdoctrine, which we call simply a \emph{doctrine}.

 \begin{definition}[doctrine] A \textbf{doctrine} is a contravariant functor:

 where the category $\mathcal{C}$ has finite products and $\pos$ is the category of (partially ordered sets or) posets. \end{definition} \begin{definition}[morphism of doctrines] A morphism of doctrines is a pair $\mathfrak{L}:=(F,\mathfrak{b})$